A rugged and beautiful off-trail trek up Breakfast Ridge in the Pusch Ridge Wilderness through a saguaro, palo verde and ocotillo "forest".

 Stevens, Jennifer.
 2015.
 History of Boise River Reservoir Operations, 1912-1995.
 Stevens Historical Research Associates, 67 pages.

-Cross-country hike to summit of Monument Mountain in Joshua Tree National Park, and some of the oldest rocks in California
+Cross-country hike to summit of Monument Mountain with expansive views in Joshua Tree National Park, and some of the oldest rocks in California

-Near Pinkham Canyon Road looking east, Joshua Tree National Park
+Near Pinkham Canyon Road looking southeast toward Cottonwood Mountains, southern part of Joshua Tree Wilderness

+After driving up Cottonwood Springs Road from Joshua Tree NP's southern entrance, we headed left (west) onto the sand/gravel Pinkham Canyon Road that begins adjacent from the Cottonwood Visitors Center.
+The road was in good condition, but I would still recommend a 4-wheel drive vehicle because there was soft sand in parts.
 We piled out of Scott's red pick-up 5 miles down Pinkham Canyon Road and stood in a sun-flooded broad valley of yucca, cholla and creosote surrounded by mountain ranges on all sides.
 Looking north to our destination, we could see our ridge to the summit, but Monument Mountain was not in view.
-We started walking across the wash to the north.
+We started walking across the wash due north.

-Hike route to summit of Monument Mountain from Pinkham Canyon Road (black dashed line), Joshua Tree NP (North at top of map)
+Our route down from summit of Monument Mountain from Pinkham Canyon Road (black dashed line), Joshua Tree NP (North at top of map)

 From edge of wash, climb up first hill to the south ridge of Monument Mountain

-As you look north, you see a rise and it is best to get to the top of it and onto the ridge that will take you to the top of Monument Mountain.
+The flatter valley wash soon turns into an alluvial fan with larger rocks and braided channels at the toe of the ridge.
+As you look north, you see a rise and it is best to get to the top of it and onto the ridge as soon as possible; that will take you to the top of Monument Mountain.
+Walking on the ridge is pleasant with less vegetation and rocks to navigate than walking on the slopes beneath the ridge.
 The trail on top of the ridge is faint and marked at somewhat regular intervals with small cairns.
 Once on the ridge, the route is a gentle rolling climb to the summit cone of rocks with washes on both sides.
 Some dry washes have deep rock cuts at the top.

 Fred ascending to ridge from Pinkham Canyon Road in valley below

-About 2/3 of hike distance, Monument Mountain finally comes into view.
+About 2/3 of hike distance, (1.7 - 2.0 miles), Monument Mountain finally comes into view.
 You can see faint trail leading up to the ridge after descending slightly down from the ridge into a broad sloping valley on your left and a saddle to your right.
 The climb up the stable metamorphic rocks to the summit is relatively easy.
+Nothing matches the feeling of of so much desert around you, and unobstructed, airy 360-degree views.

 Augen gneiss at summit of Monument Mountain, some of the oldest rocks in California, age 1.65 bya (billion years ago)

-Upon reaching the summit, we were somewhat surprised to see 2 people from the San Francisco Bay area that had hiked up via Porcupine Wash.
+Upon reaching the summit, we were somewhat surprised to see 2 people from the San Francisco Bay area that had hiked up via Porcupine Wash, from the northeast direction.
+I was surprised because this peak is so isolated and is located in the wilderness area.
 When I exclaimed, "There's the red can!", one of them commented that it was just trash left on a mountain.
 I explained to him that it was a summit register, whereupon he signed his name.
 I told him that the register at Cowboy Camp in the Santa Rosa Mountains still had the entry I had written almost 20 years ago!

 Mt.
 San Jacinto, the towering presence over Palm Springs can be seen to the west.